What changes have been made to withdrawal addresses?

 - Addresses that have been previously created for specific assets on the Ethereum network such as LINK and USDC, will be archived and not displayed.
 These addresses will need to be entered again by the customer as an Ethereum network address.
 The customer’s hardware key and PIN will be required to approve the address.

 - Addresses previously registered at the network level (BTC, EOS, ETH, LTC) will require approval using the customer’s hardware key and PIN before a withdrawal may be made.
-This can happen at the point of withdrawal or proactively by going to: Account Settings > Bank Accounts and Account Settings > Crypto Accounts respectively.
+This can happen at the point of withdrawal or proactively by going to: Account Settings > Bank Accounts and Account Settings > Digital Assets Accounts respectively.
 This only has to be done once.